jwbensley/IP-Hashing/ECMP/linked_list_1/README.md

 [1] This is an example of consistent traffic distribution meaning the same
-set of traffic `s1` is consistently forwarding to destination `d1` independant
+set of traffic `s1` is consistently forwarding to destination `d1` independent
 of the traffic volume or load.

 [2] The terms vnode(s) and pnode(s) are arbitrary.
 In this example they can